Loans

 You must complete the Free Application for Federal Student Aid to be considered for any of the following federal loans:

-Federal Stafford Direct Loan Program: Under this program, students borrow money directly from the federal government without going through a private lender.
-Students do not have to complete a separate loan application and all loans may be consolidated under one Direct Loan servicer.
+Under this program, students borrow money directly from the federal government without going through a private lender.
+Students do not have to complete a separate loan application; all loans may be consolidated under one Federal Direct Loan servicer.
 Loan proceeds are deposited directly into student accounts each semester.
-Repayment of the loan principal begins six months after the student is no longer attending school on at least a half-time basis.
+Repayment of the loan principal begins six months after the student no longer attends school on at least a half-time basis.
+The federal student loan program that preceded the William D. Ford program was the Stafford Direct Federal Loan program (2010 and earlier).

-• Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is enrolled in school and during deferments (postponements of repayment).
+Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is enrolled in school and during deferments (postponements of repayment).
 Undergraduate students must show financial need to receive this type of loan.
-The interest rate for 2022-2023 is fixed at 4.99 percent.
+The interest rate for 2026-2027 is fixed at 6.52 percent.
+2025-2026 loans had a fixed interest rate of 6.39 percent.
+Beginning July 1, 2026, federal regulations require loan amounts to be prorated for students who are enrolled less than full-time.
+Students enrolled at least half-time may still be eligible to borrow federal student loans; however, the amount available will be reduced based on enrollment status.

-• Federal Direct Unsubsidized Student Loan: “Unsubsidized” means the federal government does not pay the interest while the undergraduate or graduate student is in school, during the grace period or in deferment.
+Federal Direct Unsubsidized Student Loan: “Unsubsidized” means the federal government does not pay the interest while the undergraduate or graduate student is in school, during the grace period, or in deferment.
 Undergraduate and graduate students qualify for an unsubsidized loan regardless of financial need.
-Students are responsible to pay the interest on this loan quarterly or may choose to capitalize the interest.
-Interest rates for undergraduate unsubsidized loan is fixed at 4.99 percent for 2022-2023.
-Graduate unsubsidized interest rate is fixed at 6.54 percent for 2022-2023.
+Students are responsible for paying the interest on this loan quarterly or may choose to capitalize on the interest.
+Interest rates for undergraduate unsubsidized loans are fixed at 6.52 percent for 2026-2027.
+The graduate unsubsidized interest rate is fixed at 8.07 percent for 2026-2027.
+Rates for the 2025-2026 aid year were 6.39 percent for undergraduate loans and 7.94 percent for graduate or professional student loans.
+Beginning July 1, 2026, federal regulations require loan amounts to be prorated for students who are enrolled less than full-time.
+Students enrolled at least half-time may still be eligible to borrow federal student loans; however, the amount available will be reduced based on enrollment status.

-• Federal PLUS Loan (Federal Direct Parent Loan for Undergraduate Students): These loans are non-need-based loans for parents with good credit histories who want to borrow for their dependent students.
+Federal PLUS Loan (Federal Direct Parent Loan for Undergraduate Students): These loans are non-need-based loans for parents with good credit histories who want to borrow for their dependent students.
 Under this program, parents can borrow up to the total cost of education minus other expected financial assistance.
 Parents may choose one of two repayment options: (1) defer payments on a PLUS loan until six months after the date the student ceases to be enrolled at least half time, pay accruing interest monthly or quarterly, or allow interest to be capitalized quarterly, or (2) begin repaying both principal and interest while the student is in school.
 Interest begins to accumulate at the time the first disbursement is made.
 Repayment begins within 60 days after the second disbursement of the loan.
-The 2022-2023 Federal Direct PLUS Loan interest is fixed at 7.54 percent.
+The 2026-2027 Federal Direct PLUS Loan interest is fixed at 9.07 percent.
+2025-2026 rates were 8.94 percent.

 Loan origination fee PLUS - Parent and Graduate